Interview with Rails development addict, Bruno Bornsztein

 Bruno Bornsztein: When I started building Feedmarker, I didn't know much about web development (and I had only just heard of Rails).
 I had built lots of HTML/CSS sites and played around with WordPress and B2Evolution, so it was natural to use PHP.
 The first version of Feedmarker was a great learning experience, and I looked at lots of open-source PHP projects to figure out things like authentication and RSS parsing.

-During the next year I picked up Rails; my first impression was confusion, followed by absolute love.
+During the next year, I picked up Rails; my first impression was confusion, followed by absolute love.
 I had been lost in PHP-land, trying to use components like PEAR to make things easier.
 Rails provided a structure within which I could develop.
 It told me where to put templates, how to separate model and controller code, and made things like authentication dead-simple.
-I decided to re-write Feedmarker in Rails, and completed it in about three weeks.
+Around the same time, I came across a project related to 카지노사이트 development, which further inspired me to dive deeper into Rails.
+The framework's ability to handle complex tasks with ease, such as user authentication and database management, made it the perfect choice for both my personal projects and this new venture.
+I decided to re-write Feedmarker in Rails and completed it in about three weeks.

 You've worked on a lot of projects in a short period of time.
 Where do you typically get your ideas?
 Are you the type of developer who loves quick release schedules and agile techniques?